-- JMA (Young Friends of the Earth NL), an organisation focusing on actions to enhance climate ambitions240 - Students for Tomorrow, an organisation focusing on making the higher education system more sustainable, coordinating green offices and umbrella organisations for green student associations.
+- Students for Tomorrow, an organisation focusing on making the higher education system more sustainable, coordinating green offices and umbrella organisations for green student associations.
 Landmark campaigns include SustainaBul, a ranking of the sustainability of universities, which is becoming an international trend241 - NJR (Dutch National Youth Council), an umbrella organisation of youth organisations.
 It supports two youth representatives on sustainable development to the UN and a "young and sustainable" working group.
 In addition, it gives guest lectures on sustainability around the country and organises events to spread awareness.
 The youth representatives also advocate more ambitious climate action.